ibm-cloud-docs/vpc/lb-faqs.md

 {: #backend-member-same-port-one-albs}
 {: faq}

 No, it is not possible to attach the same backend member with the same port on a single ALB, even if you try to attach via different pools on that ALB.
-You can attach the same backend member with different ports, or you can attach different backemd members with the same ports.
+You can attach the same backend member with different ports, or you can attach different backend members with the same ports.